RuihaoQiu/RuihaoQiu.github.io/README.md

 # Ruihao Qiu — Personal Website

-Personal website of Ruihao (Ray) Qiu, PhD — Senior Manager of AI and Data Science at TalentNeuron.
+Personal website of Ruihao (Ray) Qiu, PhD — Tech Lead of AI and Data Science at TalentNeuron.

 The site covers products and projects across labor market intelligence, workforce planning, and NLP — from large-scale production systems to scientific research.
 It also hosts articles on applied AI, LLMs, and data science, along with reference notebooks.